-With numerous success stories in Palestine, Gaza Sky Geeks is extending the Freelance Academy to Erbil and Sulaymaniyah.
-With the mantra of embracing digital, remote work, we aim to provide talented and skilled youth with all the tools they need to start freelancing and effectively making the entire world their workplace.
+What started as an entrepreneurship initiative in Gaza over a decade ago has since then become a Palestine-wide movement with success stories trailing across the entire Gaza Strip, and Khalil and Nablus in the West Bank.
+Now Gaza Sky Geeks is extending the Freelance Academy and the popular training “Freelancing For Professionals” to Jerusalem, uniting Palestinians through digital work.
+With the mantra of embracing digital, remote work, Gaza Sky Geeks is aiming to provide talented and skilled youth with all the tools they need to start freelancing and effectively making the entire world their workplace.

 Make the world your workplace

-As an alternative to the scarce amount of job opportunities present in the traditional job markets in Erbil and Sulaymaniyah, the Freelance Academy aims to give participants the tools and abilities to create a new source of income through online work.
+Whether affected by scarce amount of job opportunities present in the traditional job markets, you are looking to supplement your income or switch to a digital career path as a freelancer, the Freelance Academy aims to give participants the tools and abilities to create a new source of income through online work.
 Through dedicated training, participants will increase their knowledge and communication skills enabling them to attract and work with clients from all over the world – in the comfort of their home.

 Does this sound like something for you?

-Applications for the Freelance Academy are now open.
-Apply before the 17th of January 2021 and join the group of like-minded professionals as the course kicks off in February 2021.
-(Please note: applications are now closed.)
+Applications for the Freelance Academy’s training “Freelancing For Professionsals” opens on 15th September.
+Apply before the 15th of October 2021 and join the group of like-minded professionals as the course kicks off in November 2021.

 Life-Changing & Empowering